codeofandrin/exifoo-website/src/content/privacy/privacy-policy.md

 # Privacy Policy

-This Privacy Policy explains the type, scope, and purpose of the collection and use of personal data on our website exifoo.com ("Website") by exifoo ("we", "us").
+This Privacy Policy explains the type, scope, and purpose of the collection and use of personal data on our website exifoo.vercel.app ("Website") by exifoo ("we", "us").
 It also provides information about your rights.
 These rights are based on the EU General Data Protection Regulation ("GDPR"), the Swiss Federal Act on Data Protection (“FADP”), and the revised Swiss Federal Act on Data Protection ("revFADP").